 Note that this is a model and your individual results may differ.
 Additionally, these calculations are based on average value and if you pay less rent, or your property is more expensive, renting forever may very well be cheaper for you.

 Should you buy or invest in property in the light of Brexit?

 Nobody knows whether Brexit will happen or what housing prices will be like in the next decade.
 However, just because politicians play games, does not mean all people will suddenly escape from Britain.
 Where would they all go?
 Hence, the vast majority of current residents can be expected to remain within Britain.
 And if they remain, they will need to live somewhere.
 Therefore, houses will still be relevant.

 Housing prices may fall (or not) following Brexit.
 However, they will probably recover eventually.
 Even US house prices recovered after the great housing crisis.
-Please note that I cannot predict the future, so this is purely my opinion.
-I will take no responsibility in the event that Britain becomes a deserted island (nor in any other circumstances).

 How to reach financial independence without property

 Ways to invest in property for financial independence and early retirement (FIRE)

 As I mentioned earlier, buying property should be a lifestyle choice.
 So how can you reach financial independence if you plan to move every five years or you want to avoid the responsibilities associated with buying?

 When it comes to owning property, most people think in too simplistic ways.
 You either own a house/flat, or you do not.
 However, in reality, there are different ways you can use (or not use) property as investment type.
 You can

 - Own the property you live in and rent out rooms